ramki-pvrs/electricalelectronics/README.md

 - As Grady Booch put it, "An object has state, behavior, and identity"
 - Abstraction and Encapsulation both hides something; Abstraction hides implementation and Encapsulation hides object data and methods
    -- to access hidden data, you have to use getters and to update hidden data use setters (another name is accessors and mutators)
+- setters comes into picture afer object is created
 - SOLID: remember if you are not supposed to do something in/with an object (class), you should not even have that method (behavior) in that class
    -- for example fly method in birds class because some birds cannot fly
 -- **class loading**: https://www.geeksforgeeks.org/what-is-class-loading-and-static-blocks-in-java/